EKGF/ekg-maturity/docs-fragments/pillar/business/business-enablers/scalability-assessment/ekg-approach.md

 ## How would business scalability assessment look like with EKG?

-With an enterprise knowledge graph, the scalability assessment would be a more efficient and effective process, with greater flexibility and scalability.
+With an Enterprise Knowledge Graph, the scalability assessment would be a more efficient and effective process, with greater flexibility and scalability.
-An enterprise knowledge graph is a centralized, interconnected, and dynamic representation of an organization's knowledge, and it can be used to capture, organize, and access data and information from multiple sources and formats.
+An Enterprise Knowledge Graph is a centralized, interconnected, and dynamic representation of an organization's knowledge, and it can be used to capture, organize, and access data and information from multiple sources and formats.

-With an enterprise knowledge graph, the scalability assessment would typically involve the following steps:
+With an Enterprise Knowledge Graph, the scalability assessment would typically involve the following steps:

 1. _Identify the objectives and criteria of the assessment_: The first step would be to identify the goals and objectives of the scalability assessment, as well as the criteria and metrics that will be used to evaluate the organization's scalability.
 This would typically involve defining the relevant entities, attributes, and relationships in the